fbecart/zinoma/README.md

 ## Žinoma for the curious

 Žinoma is a Lithuanian word.
-Pronounced it with a stress on the first syllable, which should sound like the _gi_ of _regime_.
+Pronounce it with a stress on the first syllable, which should sound like the _gi_ of _regime_.

 In Lithuanian, žinoma has two meanings: